Columbus

 2. Form teams

-4. Win up to $5K to drive your venture forward
+4. Win funding to drive your venture forward

 All tickets are pay-what-you-can, $15 suggested, $5 minimum.
-These include four meals and helps us keep the event open to everyone.
+These include food and help us keep the event open to everyone.
 Don’t hesitate to chat with us if price is an issue.

-GiveBackHack is generously supported by The Columbus Foundation.
+GiveBackHack is generously supported by The Columbus Foundation and IGS Energy.

 Building with AI

-We encourage the thoughtful use of AI tools (such as Claude Code, Loveable, and ChatGPT) to aid in the product development process.
-Technical attendees are welcome to use additional tools as they’d like.
+If you do chose to build software, we encourage the thoughtful use of AI tools to aid in the product development process.
 For those not yet familiar with using AI tools, we’ll provide guidance on using them to assist (and not replace) you with research and prototyping.

 Questions?
 Talk to us.